AaTekle/LSTM_Forecasting/README.md

 These enhancements helped the model capture a broader range of market behavior.

 ### 3. Sequence Preparation
 I then formed sequences from the prior 60 days to predict the subsequent day’s price.
-After creating these sequences, I converted them into PyTorch tensors, making them ready for ingestion by the LSTM model.
+After creating these sequences, I converted them into PyTorch tensors, making them ready for the LSTM model.

 ### 4. Model Training and Results
 I configured an LSTM network with a single hidden layer and a fully connected output layer.
 I used MSE (Mean Squared Error) as the loss function and Adam as the optimizer.
 Training took place on two NVIDIA T4 Tensor Core GPUs over 100 epochs, showing improvements: